Hello and welcome to the podcast of the Lotus Eaters episode 1227 for Monday the 11th of August 2025.

 They never change, do they?

-They go on to say that police are brace for potential disorder in towns across England this weekend amid the far right's promotion of a range of protests against asylum seekers with anti-racist, anti-well, rape, pro-rape activists is really what they are, planning counter-protests.
+They go on to say that police are brazed for potential disorder in towns across England this weekend amid the far right's promotion of a range of protests against asylum seekers with anti-racist, anti-well, rape, pro-rape activists is really what they are, planning counter-protests.

-Restrictions will be in place on Friday at locations including Norwich while officers will police at least 12 other towns and cities that evening.
+Restrictions will be in place on Friday at locations including Norwich, while officers will police at least 12 other towns and cities that evening.

-There is particular concerns around a planned protest on Saturday at council offices in Nuneaton where Warwickshire police have dismissed claims by a reform UK council leader that the force held back information over the alleged rape of a 12 year old girl.
+There is particular concerns around a planned protest on Saturday at council offices in Nuneaton, where Warwickshire Police have dismissed claims by a reform UK council leader that the force held back information over the alleged rape of a 12-year-old girl.

 Right, so again, stories like this all over the country.